dsforza96/yocto-hair/README.md

 ![](images/bold_man_1280_1024.png)

 ## License
 Our code is released under [MIT license](LICENSE).
-Licenses informations for the models we used can be foud in this file.
+License informations for the models we used can be foud in [this file](tests/license.txt).